kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 default type is `ClusterIP`.

 > **Note**: Labels on a VirtualMachine are passed through to the pod, so simply
-> add your labels for service creation to the VirtualMAchine.
+> add your labels for service creation to the VirtualMachine.
 From there on it works like
 > exposing any other k8s resource, by referencing these labels in a service.

 ## Expose VirtualMachine as a ClusterIP Service